awslabs/aws-sdk-swift/reference/0.x/AWSCodeCommit/CodeCommitClientProtocol.md

 func getRepositoryTriggers(input: GetRepositoryTriggersInput, completion: @escaping (ClientRuntime.SdkResult<GetRepositoryTriggersOutputResponse, GetRepositoryTriggersOutputError>) -> Void)
 ```

-### listApprovalRuleTemplates(input:​completion:​)
+### listApprovalRuleTemplates(input:completion:)

 Lists all approval rule templates in the specified AWS Region in your AWS account.
-If
-an AWS Region is not specified, the AWS Region where you are signed in is used.
+If an AWS Region is not specified, the AWS Region where you are signed in is used.

 ``` swift
 func listApprovalRuleTemplates(input: ListApprovalRuleTemplatesInput, completion: @escaping (ClientRuntime.SdkResult<ListApprovalRuleTemplatesOutputResponse, ListApprovalRuleTemplatesOutputError>) -> Void)
 ```

-### listAssociatedApprovalRuleTemplatesForRepository(input:​completion:​)
+### listAssociatedApprovalRuleTemplatesForRepository(input:completion:)

 Lists all approval rule templates that are associated with a specified repository.